AndrewAPAC/alx-common/README.md

 # alx-common

 **A comprehensive Python framework for infrastructure automation, monitoring, and reporting.
-Designed to standardize common development tasks and eliminate code duplication in production environments.**
+Designed to standardize common development tasks, directory structure and eliminate code duplication in development, test and production environments.**
 ---
 ## Preamble